aaronc/freactive.core/UI-SPEC.md

 # freactive-based User Interface Spec

-The goal of this document is to describe a convention for declaratively defining reactive user interfaces indepedent of the underlying platfrom - i.e. the same syntax can be used for the DOM, Quil, JavaFX, etc.
+The goal of this document is to describe a convention for **declaratively defining reactive user interfaces indepedent of the underlying platfrom** - i.e. the same syntax can be used for the DOM, Quil, JavaFX, etc.

 Here are the conventions briefly:
 * **A "virtual node" is data in the form of `[:node-type attrs-map? & children]`** (the style that was introduced in [hiccup][hiccup], more generally called a "recursive variant tree")
-* A **common set of reactive data types (atom, cursor, expression, etc.)** will be used.
+* A **common set of reactive data types (atom, cursor, expression, etc.)** will be used so that state-management is decoupled from rendering
 * **If something that is "derefable"** (implements `IDeref`) **and "watchable"** (implements `cljs.core/IWatchable`, `clojure.core/IRef` or `freactive.core/Invalidates`) **is passed as an attribute value or child in a virtual node, a reactive binding will be created**
 * **Functions can be bound as event handlers or lifecycle callbacks using attributes (or Clojure metadata if needed)**